Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 After all of this, if things aren’t getting better you might have to accept that things aren’t meant to be.

-I hope this information guides you in your decision to either save or end your marriage.
+We hope the information above guides you in your decision to either save or end your marriage.
+Remember, only you can make an educated decision that best reflects your feelings and desires.